scientificRat/easy_py_server/README.md

 * You can simply integrate this server with you code **without** any installation or configuration
 * Support `static resources`,`HTTP session`,`path parameter` ....
-* Python decrator based API
+* Python decorator based API
 * Easy to customize

 ## Get started